-The peaty heavy smell of earth invades my nostrils as I kneel on the uneven mound of potatoes.
-My heart thumps in my chest as I wait on high alert for any sound.
+The peaty odour of earth invades my nostrils as I kneel on the uneven mound of potatoes.
+My heart rams out a solid beat inside my chest.
+I wait.
+Alert to any sign of life.
 I am hiding in the potato bin; a three-foot square space in the basement tucked underneath the landing for the staircase.
-Rough milled boards framed the cramped bin and a faded split curtain hung down to cover the darkened hole.
-Thankfully, the storage space was half empty making it the perfect hideout.
+Rough milled boards frame the cramped bin and a faded split curtain hangs down to cover the darkened hole, the storage space was half empty creating the perfect hideout.

-Shifting from the uncomfortable hardness of irregular potatoes under my legs, I reach up and adjust the curtain slightly so I can see.
-I swallow hard.
-Our bare bones basement displays deep dark shadows beyond my hidey-hole; the furnace and hot water tank huddle together in the centre of the open area; hulking blobs of darkness with odd angled appendages.
-Extension cords dangled unevenly from the floor joist ceiling resembling empty nooses in the dim light.
-I lean out further between the drooping drapes and glance towards the outer stringer of the stairs listening intently.
-I hear water running down the drain pipe from the upstairs bathroom.
+The uncomfortable hardness of irregular potatoes under my legs causes me to shift my position and I carefully adjust the curtains slightly so I can see better yet I am still hidden.
+Our bare bones basement displays deep dark shadows beyond my hidey-hole; the furnace sprouting multiple arms of tin, huddled next to the hot water tank; hulking blobs of darkness.
+Extension cords dangled unevenly from the floor joist ceiling,; empty nooses in the dim light.
+Silence urges me to lean out between the drooping drapes to seek out a sound.
+Water trickles down inside a drain pipe from the upstairs bathroom.
 She would be coming soon.
-A tiny spider web bows down from the edge of the top stair and I try not to think about the number of spiders that are alongside me now.
+A tiny spider web swings down from the edge of the top stair and I try not to think about how many spiders are in the dark space with me now.

-Footfalls pound above my head on the landing and I jerk back inside my lightless place.
-An evil grin slid across my face.
-My sister was coming.
-She shared a downstairs bedroom with me, and it was the single finished room at the farthest corner of this space.
-The treads on the lower steps squeak.
-I supress a giggle of anticipation and my muscles tense in preparation.
-I hear her step to the cement and a soft pattering of socked feet nears my hiding place.
+Footfalls pound above my head on the landing and I jerk back the curtains falling back to cover my face.
+An evil grin emerges.
+My sister is coming.
+She shared a downstairs bedroom with me, the only finished room at the farthest corner of this space.
+The tread on the lower step squeaks.
+Sucking in a giggle of anticipation my muscles tense in preparation, the soft pattering of socked feet nearing my hiding place.
 I explode through the curtains toward her like a feral Jack-in-the-box and scream, “Blahhh!”